 GVEA Sets Goal to Reduce Carbon Emissions

-The 26 percent reduction will be measured against GVEA’s 2012 emission levels.
+The 26% reduction is measured against GVEA’s 2012 emission levels.
 The resolution gives management a variety of ways to achieve the reductions, including renewable energy, waste-heat recovery, demand-side management, alternative fuels and energy storage.
 The co-op may also reach its goal via carbon off-sets.

 GVEA’s fuel mix is diverse.
 In addition to our fuel supply of coal, oil and natural gas-fired power, renewable power generation is also utilized.

-In 2005, GVEA’s Board adopted a Renewable Energy Pledge calling for ten percent of our system peak load to come from renewable energy by the end of 2007.
+In 2005, GVEA’s Board adopted a Renewable Energy Pledge calling for 10% of system peak load to come from renewable energy by the end of 2007.

-We met our 2007 goal through a combination of:
+GVEA met the 2007 goal through a combination of: